 Assalammu Alaikum Brother Saif and Jazakallah Khayrun for your comments.
 It seems you are a little angry with what I said.
 First of all let me clarify a few things and then you are welcome to state your views on the matters in question.

 I did not say that Niqab is compulsory and I still don't.
 If I gave that impression I am sorry.
 I am not sure why you thought so.

+Second, did I say I oppose democracy?
+That is both in principle, in concept, out of merit or otherwise.
+I don't think I said anything beyond what I am aware of its immediate linguistic origin and that it is not from Islam.
 I believe I kept my personal opinions on the issue out of the thread.
 I don't know how much you have read my other posts to decipher and evaluate my philosophical approach to different topics I discuss.
 If I start a thread, the headline is normally the same as the source of the story and give the link, I usually leave no comments, no introduction and no concluding epilogues.
 This is because I don't wish to cloud anyone's judgement by my prefatory remarks and I am interested in what others have to say as if I had nothing to do with first initiating the thread.